Soliders-in-Arms-Arma-3-Group/sia3f/addons/main/README.md

-# SIA_main
+# main

 Backbone of other components, defining most of the commonly used macros.
 Highly recommended, if not required, for use with CBA macros.

-<br></br>
-## Custom Macro Definitions
+## Macro Definitions

 Custom macros not imported from CBA are defined here.
-Some may be similar, if not identical, to the ones used in the [ACE mod](https://github.com/acemod/ACE3).
 ***

 ### GUI_THEME_RGB_<R/G/B>